surajp/lwc-modules/README.md

 # LWC Apex Services

-A collection of lwc modules that aim to eliminate the need for writing apex code for building any LWC.
+A collection of LWC modules that aim to eliminate the need for writing Apex code for building any LWC, making it easier for JS devs to build components quicker on the Salesforce platform.

-It contains lwc modules for the following operations:
+It contains modules for the following operations:

 - SOQL
   Import `soqlService` into your lwc and issue queries directly from your lwc!